 The submission and selection process is described in more detail here.

 What we offer

 We will help you make your session the best it can be, both through our feedback process prior to the submissions deadline and our shepherding process if your session is accepted.
 More detail on these stages is here.

-The first two named presenters of each accepted session receive a free ticket to SPA.
+The first two named presenters of each accepted session receive a free ticket to SPA Software in Practice.
 If you have already purchased a ticket before the programme is announced, you will receive a full refund.
 See here for conditions.

-Submissions submitted before 1st February 2017 will receive feedback and may be resubmitted.
+Submissions submitted before 10pm on 21st January 2018 will receive feedback and may be resubmitted.